The Songs We Sang

 The Songs We Sang is a 2015 Singaporean documentary directed by Eva Tang.
 It is about xinyao, Singaporean folk music that was popular in the 1980s.

-Synopsis
+Plot

 The documentary covered the last years of Nanyang University and how it affected the Chinese educated students who graduated from there.
 It also documented how the poetry club in Nanyang University, before the closure of the institution, branched out to song writing, influenced by Taiwan minyao (民谣), a Taiwanese folk songs movement in the 1970s and their school campus songs (校园民歌).
 The history of was then chronicled from its birth in educational institutes to local success and then to commercial success.

 Interviews were conducted on three different groups of people: local xinyao singers such as Eric Moo, Billy Koh, Koh Nam Seng, Liang Wern Fook, Wong Hong Mok; singers inspired by xinyao such as Stefanie Sun and JJ Lin; and local DJs who helped popularised xinyao.

 The film ended with clips of footage of the free xinyao concert, with performances by various xinyao singers, held by the producers.